priyaelsa/GRIP-Task-1/README.md

 ● Task submission:
 1. Hosted the code on GitHub Repository (public).
 Record the code and output in a video.
 Post the video on YouTube
-2. Shared links of code (GitHub) and video (YouTube) as a post on YOUR LinkedIn profile, not TSF Network.
+2. Shared links of code (GitHub) and video (YouTube : https://youtu.be/4ZKDov8jQJk ) as a post on LinkedIn profile, not TSF Network.
-3. Submit the LinkedIn link in Task Submission Form when shared.
+3. Submited the LinkedIn link in Task Submission Form when shared.